Journal of the American Heart Association - Cardiovascular and Cerebrovascular Disease

 SCAMP methodology confirmed that the vast majority of children referred to the outpatient pediatric cardiology setting had typical low‐severity neurally mediated syncope that could be effectively evaluated in a single visit using minimal resources.
 A simple scoring system can help triage patients into treatment categories.
 Prespecified criteria permitted the effective diagnosis of the single patient with a clear cardiac etiology.
 Patients with higher syncope scores still have a very low risk of cardiac disease, but may warrant attention.

 Paris, Yvonne; Toro‐Salazar, Olga H.; Gauthier, Naomi S.; Rotondo, Kathleen; Arnold, Lucy; Hamershock, Rose; Saudek, David E.; Fulton, David R.; Renaud, Ashley; Alexander, Mark E.; and New England Congenital Cardiology Association (NECCA, "Regional Implementation of a Pediatric Cardiology Syncope Algorithm Using Standardized Clinical Assessment and Management Plans (SCAMPS) Methodology" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 3757.